scott-griffiths/bitstring/doc/bits.rst

         Property for the floating point representation of the bitstring.

-        The bitstring must be either 32 or 64 bits long to support the floating point interpretations, otherwise an :exc:`InterpretError` will be raised.
+        The bitstring must be 16, 32 or 64 bits long to support the floating point interpretations, otherwise an :exc:`InterpretError` will be raised.

         If the underlying floating point methods on your machine are not IEEE 754 compliant then using the float interpretations is undefined (this is unlikely unless you're on some very unusual hardware).